 What a fantastic three days this has been.
 Glorious weather, awesome scenery, amazing wild camping spots, fabulous walking and another all round great experience.
 Writing this blog just brings back all the wonderful memories I have and I consider myself truly blessed!

 Thanks for walking this way with me – I hope you have enjoyed it and that I have conveyed something of how awesome it was…..and maybe inspired you a little to try it if you haven’t done it before.

 Until next time,

-If you would like to contact me, my details are on my website which is http://www.yarrowphotography.com – comments and feedback are welcomed.
+If you would like to contact me, my email address is email@example.com – comments and feedback are welcomed.

 All photographs, poems and words in this blog are the copyright of The Dorset Rambler and must not be reproduced without permission.